Narrative paradigm: Narrative and branding

 Narrative processing can create or enhance connections between a brand and an audience.
 Companies and business use stories or brands that suggest a story to produce brand loyalty.
 Businesses invest heavily in creating a good story through advertising and public relations.
 In brand development, many marketers focus on defining a brand persona (typical user) before constructing a narrative for that brand.
 Character traits such as honesty, curiosity, flexibility and determination become embedded in the persona.
 Commitment to the associated behavioral implications can help the brand maintain consistency with its narrative.

 Narrative and law

 A growing number of legal scholars contend that narrative persuades in law.
 In one study, judges tended to prefer legal briefs taking a storytelling approach to those that do not.
 In response, legal scholars have applied narrative techniques to legal persuasion and even legal communication.
 Scholars in this area commonly refer to this application as "Applied Legal Storytelling."
+Legal storytelling in courtrooms requires a formalization of the narratives presented.
+This is achieved through the use of first- and third-party perspectives of a narrative to mitigate impartial reporting of the story.